Guide to Event Photography

 If you’re shooting tighter compositions such as couple portraits (often the case if you’re a wedding photographer), I’d also suggest a prime.
 A lens that’s between 50mm and 85mm is ideal for this kind of image.

 If zooms are your thing, then you want a lens with a wide aperture and a focal range between 24mm – 70mm.
 See the prime vs zoom lens guide for a deeper dive.
+Longer lenses are obviously useful for shooting subjects that are further away, such as with fashion photography, where the stage may restrict you from approaching the models.

 It’s essential to remember that in photography, light is your compadre!